14 Combined Loads

 MH = Bending moment around the horizontal axis of the cross-section [N⸱m, lb⸱in.]

-IV = the moment of inertia about the vertical axis of the cross-section [m4, in.4]
+IV = Second moment of area about the vertical axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal axis of the cross-section [m4, in.4]
+IH = Second moment of area about the horizontal axis of the cross-section [m4, in.4]

 Figure 14.3 illustrates the distances dH and dV for the case where the stress at the example point P on the cross-section is being calculated.

-The absolute values are used for the bending stress terms with the +/- in front to indicate that we will calculate the magnitude of each bending stress term and then assess the signs of the terms independently.
-The assessment of the signs will be done by visualizing the bending direction, or by using visualization tools which will be described below.
+The absolute values used for the bending stress terms with the ± in front indicate that we will calculate the magnitude of each bending stress term and then assess the signs of the terms independently.
+We assess the signs by visualizing the bending direction or by using visualization tools, described below.
 Recall that compressive stresses are considered negative and tensile stresses are positive.

-In solving problems, it will be helpful to note that MH does not affect the normal stress of points directly on the H axis and MV does not affect the normal stress of points directly on the V axis.
-This is evident from the fact that dH =0 for a point on the V axis and dV =0 for a point on the H axis.
+Also helpful to note is that MH does not affect the normal stress of points directly on the H-axis and MV does not affect the normal stress of points directly on the V-axis.
+This is evident from the fact that dH = 0 for a point on the V-axis and dV = 0 for a point on the H-axis.

-If we can visualize the expected bending direction due to loading, we can assess if a point will be on the “inside” of the bend (compression) or on the “outside” of the bend (tension).
-For example, in Figure 14.4, the rightwards horizontal force results in bending around the V axis of the cross-section.
-The direction of the bending is such that all points to the right of the V axis on the cross-section are on the inside of the bend (compression) and all points to the left of the V axis on the cross-section are on the outside of the bend (tension).
+If we can visualize the expected bending direction due to loading, we can assess whether a point will be on the “inside” of the bend (compression) or on the “outside” of the bend (tension).
+For example, in Figure 14.4 the rightward horizontal force results in bending around the V-axis of the cross-section.
+The direction of the bending is such that all points to the right of the V-axis on the cross-section are on the inside of the bend (compression) and all points to the left of the V-axis on the cross-section are on the outside of the bend (tension).

-If visualization is difficult, one can use the following tool (refer to Figure 14.6):
+If visualization is difficult, use the following tool (refer to Figure 14.6):

-- Draw the bending moment arrows around the V and H axes on the sketch of the cross-section.
-Exaggerate the arrows so they go all the way across.
+- Draw the bending moment arrows around the V-axis and H-axis on the sketch of the cross-section.
+Exaggerate the arrows so they are drawn all the way across.

-- Make sure to draw the bending moment arrows such that they go over (or in front of) the bending axis (as opposed to under or behind)
+- Make sure to draw the bending moment arrows such that they cross over (or in front of) the bending axis (as opposed to under or behind).

 14.2.3 Eccentric Loading

-When the line of action of an axial load does not pass through the centroid of a cross section, it will result in both a normal reaction force and a bending moment.
-For example, consider the traffic light and corresponding free body diagram shown in Figure 14.7.
+When the line of action of an axial load doesn’t pass through the centroid of a cross-section, it results in both a normal reaction force and a bending moment.
+For example, consider the traffic light and corresponding FBD shown in Figure 14.7.

-The vertical support pole is subjected to normal forces from the weights of the traffic lights (the weight of the horizontal poles, cameras, etc., are assumed to be negligible for this example).
-There are also bending moments around both cross-sectional axes (x and z) that result from the fact that the weights are not directly centered on the the support pole.
+The vertical support pole is subjected to normal forces from the weights of the traffic lights (the weight of the horizontal poles, cameras, etc. are assumed to be negligible for this example).
+Also, bending moments around both cross-sectional axes (x and z) result from the weights not being directly centered on the support pole.

 \[ \sigma_L =\frac{\sum F_L}{A}+\sigma_{bending} \]